illtellyouwhat/architech-web-astro/docs/LOCK-ARCHITECTURE.md

 **Follow existing patterns**:
 - Use same frontmatter fields (title, slug, order, etc.)
-- Use same filtering approach (URL parameters)
+- Use same filtering approach (client-side React island)
 - Use same Markdown structure (## for sections)
 - Use same dynamic routing pattern

 ### Content Collections Best Practices

 **Do**:
-- âœ… Use descriptive schema field names
+- ✅ Use descriptive schema field names
-- âœ… Validate all frontmatter with Zod schema
+- ✅ Validate all frontmatter with Zod schema
-- âœ… Keep Markdown files focused (one entry = one file)
+- ✅ Keep Markdown files focused (one entry = one file)
-- âœ… Use consistent heading levels
+- ✅ Use consistent heading levels
-- âœ… Make tags clickable for filtering
+- ✅ Make tags clickable for filtering
-- âœ… Include `order` field for default sorting
+- ✅ Include `order` field for default sorting

 **Don't**:
-- âŒ Mix hardcoded pages with Content Collections
+- ❌ Mix hardcoded pages with Content Collections
-- âŒ Skip schema validation
+- ❌ Skip schema validation
-- âŒ Use relative dates in frontmatter (use ISO strings)
+- ❌ Use relative dates in frontmatter (use ISO strings)
-- âŒ Duplicate content between frontmatter and Markdown body
+- ❌ Duplicate content between frontmatter and Markdown body
-- âŒ Create separate files for metadata (frontmatter is sufficient)
+- ❌ Create separate files for metadata (frontmatter is sufficient)
+- ❌ Use server-side filtering for static sites

 ### Migration Pattern